Wanna know how to make sourdough bread at home? Learn everything you need for baking a foolproof sourdough loaf, no Dutch oven needed!

 A bread made with sourdough is more similar to an artisan supermarket loaf: it has a tangier taste, the crust is more crisp and the texture, chewier.
 It is said that is also better for your gut: a sourdough loaf is easier to digest, as the long fermentation makes the gluten easier for the body to absorb.

-Wanna learn how to make your own yeast culture?
-If you want to know more about wild yeast, also known as sourdough starter or sourdough culture, I can teach you all I know about it here.
+Wanna learn how to make your own wild yeast culture?
+If you want to know more about wild yeast, also known as sourdough starter or sourdough culture, I have a foolproof way to make sourdough starter!

 What do I need to bake sourdough bread?